NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 + **18th June 2023**.
 Update to TensorRT 8.6 GA.
 Finish TensorRT tutorial (slice + audio) for Bilibili.

 + **17th March 2023**.
 Freeze code of branch TensorRT-8.5
-  + Translate almost all contents into English (except 02-API/Layer/\*.md)
-  + Come to development work of TensorRT 8.6 EA

 + **10th October 2022**.
 Update to TensorRT 8.5 GA.
 Cookbook with TensorRT 8.4 is remained in branch old/TensorRT-8.4.